Choosing the Best Light Box for Tracing or Drawing

 Established in London in 1987, the Daylight Company is one of the leading innovators in quality lighting in the art sector.
 Like everything that this brand manufactures, the Wafer 1 offers daylight light source, providing true colour matching.
 In addition to creating a vibrant working environment, a colour balanced lighting is very helpful when sewing or viewing negatives.

 In addition, the illumination is flicker-free and even across the entire surface.
 By holding the on-off button, you can adjust the tablet lighting according to ambient lighting and paper thickness/weight.
-Max brightness is relatively low compared to Artograph LightTracer (we don’t recommend using it as a light board for tracing through very thick paper), but it is plenty enough for most uses.
+Max brightness is relatively low compared to Artograph LightTracer (we wouldn’t recommend using it as a light board for tracing through very thick paper), but it is plenty enough for most uses.

 Huion A4, L4S & LB4 Light Pads